-- Those classified as safe according to several studies which have shown that they are harmless for the foetus: folic acid and vitamin B6.
+- Those classified as safe according to several studies which have shown that they are harmless for the fetus: folic acid and vitamin B6.

-- Those considered to cause birth defects on the foetus: for example, medications used to treat psoriaris or cystic acne.
+- Those considered to cause birth defects on the fetus: for example, medications used to treat psoriasis or cystic acne.